 An ingrown toenail is incurvation or impingement of a nail border into its adjacent nail fold, causing pain.

-Causes include tight shoes, abnormal gait (eg, toe-walking), bulbous toe shape, excessive trimming of the nail plate, or congenital variations in nail contour (congenital pincer nail deformity).
+Causes include tight shoes, abnormal gait (eg, toe-walking), bulbous toe shape, excessive trimming of the nail plate, or congenital variations in nail contour (eg, congenital pincer nail deformity).
 Sometimes an underlying osteochondroma is responsible, especially in the young.
 In the elderly, peripheral edema is a risk factor.
-Eventually, infection can occur along the nail margin (paronychia—see Nail Disorders: Paronychia).
+Eventually, infection can occur along the nail margin (paronychia—see Acute Paronychia).

 Symptoms and Signs